DiscreteTom/stickdeck-rs/README.md

 Now the setup is done, you can proceed to the client side.

+> You can also add `launch.sh` as a non-Steam game on Steam Deck, so you can start the server directly from Steam Deck's Gaming Mode.

 Next time you want to use StickDeck, you only need to run `launch.sh` and click `Start Server`.

 ### Client Side (PC)